Powwow84/project-2/README.md

 Uses:

-* Consume the data from this api to prepopulate the finishes table
+* Consume the data from this api to prepopulate the fish table
-* fish id’s, images, maybe wiki links
+* Fish id’s, images, maybe wiki links

 api img